Variational Thermal State Preparation on Digital Quantum Processors Assisted by Matrix Product States: Predictive power of HEA for thermal observables: Simulation and hardware results

-As Eqs.~\eqref{eq:chi_def} and \eqref{eq:cv_def} suggest, susceptibility $\chi$ is defined as the fluctuations of the total magnetization, while specific heat $c_v$ captures fluctuations of the energy.
-Mathematically, both terms in $c_v$ are finite and close in value, making their difference a small residual that requires much higher accuracy in $\langle H^2 \rangle_\beta$ and $\langle H \rangle_\beta$ to obtain a good estimate.
-In the case of $\chi$, however, $\langle M_\text{tot} \rangle_\beta$ vanishes for the \gls{tfim} due to a $\mathbb{Z}_2$ symmetry of the Hamiltonian and the lack of spontaneous symmetry breaking at finite temperatures in 1D and for the small 2D system considered here, while the other term $\langle M_\text{tot}^2 \rangle_\beta$ in Eq.~\eqref{eq:chi_def} is nonzero.
-Therefore, the susceptibility is fully dominated by $\langle M_\text{tot}^2 \rangle_\beta$, where the error-to-signal ratio is much lower, leading to a more accurate estimate.
-This is reflected in the scale of $\chi$, which is about 100 times that of $c_v$, as shown in Figs.~\ref{fig:tfim_susc} and \ref{fig:tfim_spec_heat}.
 Physically, $\chi$ is dominated by the low-energy states of the system associated with disordered spin configurations.
 The disordered high-energy states do not contribute significantly to $\langle M_\text{tot}^2 \rangle_\beta$ due to the statistical averaging over many sign-varying terms, which leads to a cancellation effect.
 On the other hand, $c_v$ depends on the energy variance across the entire thermal distribution and therefore can be more sensitive to inaccuracies in the high-energy population of the variational state.